okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 ## Event correlation

-When looking through the System Log, it is often useful to correlate events so that you can understand the thread of events that have occurred at a particular time.
+When reviewing the System Log, it's often useful to correlate events to understand the thread of events that have occurred at a particular time.

 The response object offers two identifiers in this respect:
   - `authenticationContext.externalSessionId`: Identifies events that occurred in the same user session